Benjamin Robbins Curtis: Return to private practice

 Upon his resignation, Curtis returned to his Boston law practice, becoming a "leading lawyer" in the nation.
 During the ensuing decade and a half, he argued several cases before the Supreme Court.
-Although Curtis initially was supportive of Abraham Lincoln as president, by 1863 he was criticizing Lincoln’s “utter incompetence”, and publicly argued that the Emancipation Proclamation was unconstitutional.
-This put Curtis out of the running when Lincoln had to choose a successor to Chief Justice Roger Taney who died in October 1864.
+Although Curtis initially supported Abraham Lincoln as president, by 1863 he was criticizing Lincoln’s "utter incompetence" and publicly argued that the Emancipation Proclamation was unconstitutional.
+This put Curtis out of the running when Lincoln had to choose a successor to Chief Justice Roger Taney, who died in October 1864.
 In the presidential campaign of that year, Curtis supported Democrat George B. McClellan against Lincoln.

 In 1868, Curtis acted as defense counsel for President Andrew Johnson during Johnson's impeachment trial.
 He read the answer to the articles of impeachment, which was "largely his work".
 His opening statement lasted two days, and was commended for legal prescience and clarity.
 He successfully persuaded the Senate that an impeachment was a judicial act, not a political act, so that it required a full hearing of evidence.
 This precedent "influenced every subsequent impeachment".

 After the impeachment trial, Curtis declined President Andrew Johnson's offer of the position of U.S. Attorney General.
 A highly recommended candidate for the Chief Justice position upon the death of Salmon P. Chase in 1873, Curtis was passed over by President Ulysses S. Grant.
 He was the unsuccessful Democratic candidate for U.S. senator from Massachusetts in 1874.
 From his judicial retirement in 1857 to his death in 1874, his aggregate professional income was about $650,000.

 Personal life

-Curtis had 12 children and was three times married.
+Curtis had 12 children and was married three times.